RoboPhred/discrelog/README.md

 ### Usage:

-Click circuit elements on the left to create them.
-They will appear in the top-left corner.
+Drag circuit elements from the elements tray to the field to create them.
 Click an element to select it.
 Click-drag an element to move it, and click-drag the field to select multiple elements.

-Click on pins to select them.
-While a pin is selected, click on other pins to connect them.
-Output pins can only connect to input pins, and that input pins can only have one connection.
-Output pins can connect to more than one input pin.
+Click and drag between pins to connect them.
+An output pin (circular) can connect to multiple input pins (arcs), but each input pin may only be connected to one output pin.

 Click+drag on wires to add wire joints, which can be used to route and organize wires.
 Click or drag-select joints to select them.